input-output-hk/essential-cardano-content/content/glossary/ouroboros-chronos.md

 image_text: null
 ---

-**Ouroboros Chronos**: a version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) designed to use a system clock based on blockchain technology.
+A version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) designed to use a system clock based on blockchain technology.
 This removes the potential for attacks on blockchains that rely on external time sources such as the internet’s Network Time Protocol.